How to Prevent Dementia: 12 Modifiable Risk Factors

 Age

-Mild decreases in certain cognitive abilities are a natural process of aging, but impairment that results in dementia is not a normal part of anyone's journey into old age.
-To counteract the cognitive vulnerabilities that come with age, it's important for patients to engage in healthy lifestyle habits and reduce modifiable risk factors in their early and mid-life to build a more robust cognitive reserve in the future.
+Mild decreases in certain cognitive abilities are a natural process of aging, but impairment that disrupts daily life and affects familiar tasks may relate to health conditions such as mild cognitive impairment (MCI) or dementia.
+To counteract the cognitive vulnerabilities that come with age, it's important for patients to engage in healthy lifestyle habits and reduce modifiable risk factors in their early and mid-life to build a more robust cognitive reserve for the future.

 Genetics

-Genes will always play a part in determining a patient’s risk for health conditions later in life.
-Certain dementias like frontotemporal dementia and early onset Alzheimer's disease are more closely associated with genetic causes.
-However, even patients who have a strong family history of dementia can still reduce their chances of getting the disease by focusing on the other risk factors they can modify.
+Genes will always play a part in determining a person’s risk for health conditions later in life.
+Certain dementias, like Alzheimer's disease, are known to be more closely associated with genetic causes.
+However, even patients who have a family history of dementia can still reduce their chances of developing the disease by focusing on the other risk factors they can modify.

 Access to Healthcare Services

-Systemic and socio-economic inequalities are often what prevent marginalized peoples from seeking and receiving medical aid.
-When healthcare is hard to access, it becomes more difficult for people from minority communities to find the right support for debilitating conditions like dementia.
+Poor access to healthcare is another risk factor for developing dementia.
+Systemic and socio-economic inequalities can also prevent marginalized peoples from seeking and receiving medical aid.
+When healthcare is hard to access, it becomes more difficult for people from minority communities to find the right support for conditions like dementia.

-While making the healthcare system more accessible is a large but necessary task, smaller societal changes can start bringing positive benefits to these communities.
-Examples include creating environments that have physical activity as a norm, promoting brain health, raising awareness of healthy food choices, and decreasing excessive noise and air pollution exposure in residential areas.
+While making the healthcare system more accessible is a necessary but large task, smaller societal changes can also start bringing positive benefits to communities.

 Limits to Early Detection

-Some screening tools, like the Montreal Cognitive Assessment (MoCA), can't catch the early signs of cognitive decline.
-Often, they lack the sensitivity to detect milder forms of dementia.
-Plus, they’re static and can be memorized by patients, leading to inaccurate results.
+Traditional cognitive screening tools, like the Montreal Cognitive Assessment (MoCA) or Mini-Mental State Examination (MMSE), can play a major role in the diagnosis of dementia, but they have limitations and may not be sensitive enough to detect early signs of cognitive decline or milder forms of dementia.
+Plus, they’re static and can be memorized by patients, leading to a limited capacity for retesting and longitudinal assessment.

-A better method to test, track, and monitor cognition over time is through cognitive assessments.
+An accessible and accurate alternative method to test, track, and monitor cognition over time is through online cognitive assessments.
 Through quick, scheduled checkups and assessments that can be performed completely online, patients can get a better sense of the state of their cognitive health without the stress of traveling to multiple clinic appointments.

 Final Thoughts

 Dementia is a prevalent health problem throughout the world, and although it may not yet be curable, in some cases it can be preventable.
-By supporting patients as they address their modifiable risk factors and improve brain health overall, clinicians help patients build cognitive resilience later in life.
+By supporting patients as they address their modifiable risk factors and improve brain health overall, clinicians can help patients build cognitive resilience later in life.
 When it comes to risk factors that can't be changed, early detection is key.
-Through routine tests carried out online and a cognitive care plan, healthcare providers can increase the chances of detecting dementia in a patient at its earlier—and more preventable—stages.
+Through routine tests carried out online and as part of a cognitive care plan, healthcare providers can increase the chances of detecting dementia at its earlier—and more preventable—stages.